slowernews/wisdom-tldr/chapters/chapter_1_self.md

 few points of failure
 the massive amount of failure needed to..

-It’s really hard to have self-esteem.
-Everyone wants to take it from us.
-A boss, a teacher, a parent, a friend, a lover.

 HARD WORK = CONFIDENCE

 Failure is necessary to be successful in life.
 There’s a big difference between quitting and failure.